9 farm festivals around Pittsburgh where you can pick a peck of perfect pumpkins

 Freedom Farms Fall Festival is the biggest event of the year for this Valencia farm.
 Their Fall Festival runs on weekends throughout October, as well as Columbus Day.
 The $10 admission, free for ages 3 and younger, includes tractor rides, a challenging corn maze, a corn pit, a hay mountain, the graveyard, petting zoo and pick-your-own sunflowers.
 Additional fees are required for activities like pony rides and face painting.
 Local artisans and craft vendors will also be on hand.
 And you will find delicious concessions that will appeal to the whole family.

 Special events include Military Appreciation Day on Oct.
 26 with free admission for active-duty military, veterans, police officers, fire fighters and EMS workers and their families.
 On Oct.
 27, moms receive their acknowledgment with free admission for mothers.
-Truck or Treat is also planned for Oct.
+Trunk or Treat is also planned for Oct.
 27. Sign up here.

 Don’t miss our Big Fall Events Guide and our guide to apple picking in the Pittsburgh region.